Japan Railways locomotive numbering and classification: Pre-nationalization

+Each private railway had its own classification system at the time.
+For example, the Nippon Railway used the Swiss classification system.

 1909 numbering system

 Following the railway nationalization, in 1909, the railway authority adopted a new system in which locomotives were numbered and classified by four-digit numerals.
 All existing locomotives were reclassified.
 Numbers 1 through 4999 were allocated for tank locomotives and 5000 through 9999 were allocated for tender locomotives.
 Here the classes and the numbers acquired a distinct relationship.
 Locomotives were grouped in numbers and the classes were represented by the earliest number of the group.